urechmat/path/README.md

 ```

 ###### Table header
-The "header" property defines the first row, the header row of the table.
-The "header" property is an array that requests the two properties "key" and "name" as input.
+The "headerRow" property defines the first row, the header row of the table.
+The "headerRow" property is an array that requests the two properties "key" and "name" as input.
 The header array needs at least 1 property pair and may have a maximum of 5 property pairs.
 <br/>The "key" must be named "key" and it has to be "colx" where x is the column number.
 For example, the key of the third column must be "col3".
 <br/>The attribute for "name" is a string and can be freely chosen.
 ```json